 - Engineering Physics

 - Environmental Engineering

 - Materials Science and Engineering

 - Mechanical Engineering (certain lab-based classes are closed to exchange students)

 - Naval Architecture and Marine Engineering

 - Nuclear Engineering and Radiological Sciences

-Students who are nominated through Global E3 will also be asked to apply via our online application system.
+Students nominated by IIE to UM will also be asked to apply via our online application system.

 Admitted exchange students will receive an official letter from the College of Engineering confirming admission, tuition support, and duration of stay.
 Admission letters will be sent to students on a rolling basis usually within 60 days of the application deadline.